Residential Swimming Pools

 We do take a strict interpretation of the Building Act and Code provisions as we are keen to provide as much protection to vulnerable children as the law provides.

-We are contacting pool owners in our District to arrange an inspection of their pool to establish that the barriers are suitable.
+Council undertakes pool audits to arrange an inspection of their pool to establish that the barriers are suitable.

 Check Your Barriers